 To construct such a subgroup start with some $k\in K\setminus \Stab_G(0^\infty)$.
 Such a $k$ always exists since $K$ has finite index while $\Stab_G(0^\infty)$ has infinite index in~$G$.
-Since $G$ is regular branch over $K$, for every vertex $v$ of $T$, there exists an element $k_v$ of $\Rist_G(v)$ that acts on $T_v$ as $k$ on $T$.
-Let $(m_n)_{n\in\N}$ be a strictly increasing sequence of integers and $C\defegal\overline{\presentation{k_{0^{m_n}}}{n\in\N}.0^\infty}$.
-The sequence of rays $k_{0^{m_n}}.0^\infty$ is in $C\setminus\{0^\infty\}$ and converges to $0^\infty$, hence $C$ has no isolated points and is a Cantor space.
+Since $G$ is regular branch over $K$, for every vertex $v$ of $T$, there exists an element $k_{@v}$ of $\Rist_G(v)$ that acts on $T_v$ as $k$ on $T$.
+Let $(m_n)_{n\in\N}$ be a strictly increasing sequence of integers and $C\coloneqq\overline{\presentation{k_{@0^{m_n}}}{n\in\N}.0^\infty}$.
+The sequence of rays $k_{@0^{m_n}}.0^\infty$ is in $C\setminus\{0^\infty\}$ and converges to $0^\infty$, hence $C$ has no isolated points and is a Cantor space.
 It remains to show that for some sequence $(m_n)$ the subset $C$ is not open.
-Since $k$ has finite order, it does not act level transitively on $T$.
-Therefore, there exists an integer $i$ and a vertex $v_i=x_0\dots x_i$ such that $v_i$ is not in the $\gen{k}$ orbit of $0^i$.
-By taking $(n\cdot i)$ for the sequence $(m_n)$, we have that none of the vertices $0^{n\cdot (i-1)}x_0\dots x_i$ are on a ray of the $\presentation{k_{0^{m_n}}}{n\in\N}$ orbit of $0^\infty$.
+Since $k$ has finite order, the orbit $k.0^\infty$ is finite.
+Therefore, there exists an integer $i$ and a vertex $v_i=x_0\dots x_i$ such that for every $n\in \N$ the vertex $0^{(n-1)i}v_i$ is not in the $\gen{k}$ orbit of $0^{ni}$.
+By taking $(n\cdot i)_{n\in\N}$ for the sequence $(m_n)_{n\in\N}$, we have that none of the vertices $0^{n\cdot (i-1)}x_0\dots x_i$ are on a ray of the $\presentation{k_{@0^{m_n}}}{n\in\N}$ orbit of $0^\infty$.
 This proves that $C$ is not open.
 If instead of taking the sequence $(n\cdot i)$ we take a subsequence of it, we still end with a $C$ that is not open.
-Two different subsequences give raises to distinct subsets of $\partial T$ and there is a continuum of such sequences. \end{example} Finally, we study the rank of generalized parabolic subgroups.
-The aim is to answer the following question. \begin{question} Which condition on $G$ ensures that generalized parabolic subgroups are not finitely generated. \end{question} A first answer comes from Francoeur's thesis \cite{FrancoeurThese} where he proved that in many weakly branch self-similar groups, parabolic subgroups are never finitely generated. \begin{theorem}[\cite{FrancoeurThese}] Let $T$ be a locally finite regular rooted tree and let $G\leq\Aut(T)$ be a weakly branch group.
+Different subsequences give raise to distinct subsets of $\partial T$ and there is a continuum of such sequences. \end{example} Finally, we study the rank of generalized parabolic subgroups.
+The aim is to answer the following question. \begin{question} Which condition on $G$ ensures that generalized parabolic subgroups are not finitely generated. \end{question} A first answer comes from Francoeur's thesis~\cite{FrancoeurThese} where he proved that in many weakly branch self-similar groups, parabolic subgroups are never finitely generated. \begin{theorem}[\cite{FrancoeurThese}] Let $T$ be a locally finite regular rooted tree and let $G\leq\Aut(T)$ be a weakly branch group.